 Private Water Supplies

-There are over 600 Private Water Supplies in Moray serving over 1800 properties, both domestic and commercial.
+Private water supplies are those which are not provided by Scottish Water.
+There are over 840 Private Water Supplies in Moray serving over 2110 properties, both domestic and commercial.

 These supplies come from springs, wells, boreholes, burns or lochs and unlike public supplies are generally not treated to remove contamination.